When Adjustment of Status Is Pending: FAQs

 You can continue working with your new employer using your EAD.
 Just make sure you obtain your EAD before your H-1/L-1 status expires to avoid any gap in status.

 Q: Can I add more dependents while my application is still in pending status?

-Yes.
+Yes, if your priority date is current.
 You can file I-485s for your spouse and children either along with your application or at any time before your case is adjudicated, as long as they are in the U.S. under a valid non-immigrant status.